20 Developer Influencer Podcasts and Videos You Should Definitely Check Out

 Code Newbie

 If you’re new to all things coding and web-development, CodeNewbie Podcast is the best go-to for podcasts.
-Host Saron Yitbarek (creator of Disco) opens her platforms to guests weekly and talk about their journey into code, their firsts, victories, triumphs, losses, experiences and more.
+Host Saron Yitbarek opens her platforms to guests weekly and talk about their journey into code, their firsts, victories, triumphs, losses, experiences and more.
 Definitely worth a listen for encouragement, inspiration, and explore the diversity within the industry.

 React Podcast